marmelab/react-admin/doc/5.0/Upgrade.md

 ### Use `@tanstack/react-query` instead of `react-query`

 React-admin now uses `react-query` v5 instead of v3.
 The library name has changed to `@tanstack/react-query` (but it's almost the same API).
+This new version supports React 18, offers performance improvements and new features (see [v4](https://tanstack.com/blog/announcing-tanstack-query-v4) and [v5](https://tanstack.com/blog/announcing-tanstack-query-v5) announcements).

 If you used `react-query` directly in your code, you'll have to update it, following their migration guides: